 One day, while I was running wild in the backyard I noticed a group of people shouting and screaming obscenities next door.
 The yards weren’t fenced off, so I went to see what all the fuss was about.

 People had armed themselves with rocks, sticks and machetes.
 They looked so angry that I thought maybe a thief was about.

 “What happened?”
 I asked one of the adults.

 He told me two batty-gyals* had been on the property.
-They hadn’t done anything explicitly sexual, but apparently the two had smooched.
+They hadn’t done anything explicitly sexual, but apparently the two had been kissing.

 I was so confused.
 I had never really thought about gender and sex when it came to relationships, and my family had never mentioned it before, either.
 If they had, it must have gone in one ear and out the other.

 I just couldn’t understand why it was an issue if two females shared a smooch.

 My parents kissed all the time!
 What was the big deal?

 In the end I chalked it up to cultural differences and the weird world of adulthood.
 When I got home I decided not to ask my parents about it.
 I figured they wouldn’t be able to give me a better explanation.